Sinpo South Shipyard Update: Submersible Missile Test Stand Barge and General Status

 - No significant activity is observed elsewhere at the shipyard.

-- The launching of the new SSB or testing of an SLBM (at sea or from the static test stand) would present significant challenges to the new U.S. administration of President Biden.
+- The launching of the new SSB or testing of an SLBM (at sea or from the pop-up test stand) would present significant challenges to the new U.S. administration of President Biden.

 Satellite imagery of the Sinpo South Shipyard and its environs acquired on April 6 and 7, 2021 shows not only the recent movement of the submersible missile test stand barge, but also provides a general status update of the facility.